-30% Weighting 70% Weighting

-Group targets Individual targets 80%

-Economic-Financial Targets (Gate) EBIT (20%) NCF (10%) Targets based on Operational Projects/Results and sustainability of earnings Organisational Development and Growth Targets

-Cementir Leadership Competencies Model 20%
+30% Weighting Group targets • Economic-Financial Targets (Gate) • EBIT (20%) • NCF (10%) Cementir Leadership Competencies Model 20%

-In order to encourage managers to pursue their annual budget targets, the short-term incentive plan is addressed to all managers within the Group with exactly the same scheme as described above.
+In order to encourage managers to pursue their annual budget targets, the short-term incentive plan is addressed to managers within the Group with exactly the same scheme as described above.
 Target incentive levels expressed as percentages of fixed remuneration, depend on the responsibility and complexity of the role covered, whilst maintaining a single structure throughout the Group.